-Ng Yu Hng is a London-based composer whose music has been performed in the UK, Germany and Singapore.
-His pieces explore the space between familiarity and unfamiliarity, by weaving musical and literary quotations into a sonic tapestry while the 'ghost' of harmony lives on in spectral soundscapes.
+Ng Yu Hng is a London-based Singaporean composer whose music has been performed in the UK, Germany and Singapore.
+He is interested in exploring the intersection between temporality and musical quotations, where the ghost of past idioms are recontextualized within non-teleological 'sound tapestries'.

-Recently a selection of his music was premiered at the IMPRINT concert series (2020), generously supported by the National Arts Council of Singapore.
+Recently, a selection of his music was premiered at the IMPRINT concert series (2020), generously supported by the National Arts Council of Singapore.
 Upcoming works for the CHROMA ensemble, Hill Quartet and the pianist George Fu are to be featured at the Music and Time Festival (2021).
 He has collaborated with ensembles and soloists such as the Lontano Ensemble, Richard Uttley and Maria Marchant among others in the performances of his works.
-Currently, he is working on the Theorbo Today project for Toby Carr, supported by the Arts Council of England (ACE) grant, and also Kintsugi, a piece for bassoon and piano for the Luna Collective.
+Currently, he is working on the Theorbo Today project for Toby Carr, supported by the Arts Council of England (ACE) grant.

 Yu Hng is a member of the Composers Society of Singapore (CSS).